material-motion/material-motion/specifications/runtime.md

 The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intention.
 The Actor is the specialized mediating agent between Intention and its execution.

----
+>#### Aside: Intention ↔ Actor association

-#### Aside: Intention ↔ Actor association
+>

-We'll assume a function exists that returns an Actor capable of fulfilling a type of Intention.
+>We'll assume a function exists that returns an Actor capable of fulfilling a type of Intention.
 The method signature for this method might look like this:

     function actorForIntention(intention, target, existingActors) -> Actor

-This function will use a `Intention type → Actor type` lookup table.
+>This function will use a `Intention type → Actor type` lookup table.
 The lookup can be implemented in many ways:

-**Intention → Actor**
+>**Intention → Actor**

-Intentions define the Actor they require.
+>Intentions define the Actor they require.
 This requires Intentions to be aware of their Actors, which is not ideal.
 It does, however, avoid a class of problems that exist if Actors can define which Intentions they fulfill.

-**Actor → Intention**
+>**Actor → Intention**

-Actors define which Intentions they can fulfill.
+>Actors define which Intentions they can fulfill.
 This approach allows Intentions to be less intelligent.
 It introduces the possibility of Actors conflicting on a given Intention.

 ---